xRaska/ShapeKey_Sync/README.md

 # About
-ShapeKey Sync lets you set the same named shape key to multiple objects.
+ShapeKey Sync lets you set the same named shape key to multiple objects. you can find it on the data tab and move it around to your liking!

-you can find it on the data tab and move it around to your liking!
+you can also find this addon on gumroad https://raska.gumroad.com/l/ShapeKeySync

 # How to use

 - select the main object
 - select the shape key you want to change and it will do it for all of them.

+here is a quick video demonstrating it working: https://www.youtube.com/watch?v=a8gw-KJSFS8

 ### Additional settings